-- 3.2.3 Following the abolition of Regional Spatial Strategies, the District Council is responsible for identifying a housing 'target' in the Local Plan.
+- 3.2.3 Following the abolition of Regional Spatial Strategies, the District Council is was responsible for identifying a housing 'target' in the 2015 Local Plan.
 The right level of housing can help to support economic growth, meet local housing needs, and facilitate the delivery of infrastructure.
-Having a housing target also allows a local authority to work with service providers and other organisations to ensure suitable infrastructure is provided to meet the needs of new development. - 3.2.4 The housing requirement for East Cambridgeshire needs to be justified and based on an objective assessment of need (paragraph 47 in National Planning Policy Framework).
-This involves looking at housing needs and demands (including demographic evidence, affordability levels, jobs growth) - but also taking account of supply, delivery and strategic matters which may have an impact (including land availability, infrastructure capacity and market deliverability).
-It also involves co-ordination with the strategy of neighbouring authorities, and working together to ensure the needs of the housing market area are met.
-The District's Council's housing requirement has been informed by the following key evidence documents:
+Having a housing target also allows a local authority to work with service providers and other organisations to ensure suitable infrastructure is provided to meet the needs of new development. - 3.2.4 The housing requirement for East Cambridgeshire needs for the 2015 Local Plan needed to be justified and based on an objective assessment of need (paragraph 47 in National Planning Policy Framework).
+This involves looking at housing needs and demands